StaffanMelin/dstudio/docs/dstudio-doc.md

 - float overdrive_gain: overdrive gain (0.0 - 1.0), it is usually good to reduce the gain when applying overdrive drive.
 - float overdrive_drive: overdrive drive (0.0 - 1.0)

+Most parameters can be modified with corresponding Set*-functions.
+The synthesizers also all have a `ChangeParam()` function suitable for real-time control of the most common parameters.
+This is what DHaxo uses.

 ### Presets

 You can now save and load presets of all synthesizers and drums using the DSettings static class.
 They are stored as XML files.